decoy-school/school-site/src/main-pages/information.md

     address: /information/policies
   - text: Term Dates
     address: /information/term-dates
+  - text: COVID-19 Information
+    address: /covid-19-information
-documents:
+documents: []
-  - name: Behaviour Policy
-    path: /uploads/2019-decoy-promoting-positive-behaviour-policy.pdf
-  - name: Behaviour Principles 2018
-    path: /uploads/Behaviour-Principles-Written-Statement-2018.pdf
-  - name: Complaints Policy
-    path: /uploads/2019-complaints-policy.pdf
-  - name: Sports Premium Report
-    path: /uploads/sports-grant-report-2018-19.pdf
-  - name: Charging and Remissions Policy
-    path: /uploads/Charging-and-Remissions-Policy-2019.pdf
-  - name: Privacy Notice
-    path: /uploads/privacy-notice.pdf
 ---
 The government defines [what maintained schools must publish online](https://www.gov.uk/guidance/what-maintained-schools-must-publish-online).
 This is to help parents make informed choices and to assist Ofsted in their evaluation of our school.
 The following statutory information is found on this site.

 If you would like to request a paper copy of any of the information on our website, please [contact us](/contact-us).